YosysHQ-GmbH/ivy/README.md

 Valid in `proof..endproof` and `abstraction..endabstractions` blocks.

-Arguments for `blackbox` are SystemVerilog scopes and entities that should be blackboxed for the proof or abstraction.
+Arguments for `blackbox` statements are SystemVerilog scopes and entities that should be blackboxed for the proof or abstraction.

-Argument for `cutpoint` are SystemVerilog variable names that shuld be cut for the proof or abstraction.
+Arguments for `cutpoint` statements are SystemVerilog variable names that shuld be cut for the proof or abstraction.